Sun Creature (EP)

-Sun Creature is the second EP by stoner rock band Nebula.
+Sun Creature is the second EP by the American stoner rock band Nebula.
 The album is compared to Fu Manchu's Eatin' Dust (also released on Man's Ruin) stating that there are many "similarities" in the sound and energy of it.
 Some CD copies of the EP contain a nine-minute bonus track entitled "Fly On".
-A shortened "re-mixed" copy of the song can be heard on Dos EPs compilation.
+A shortened "remixed" copy of the song can be heard on Dos EPs compilation.
 It is out of print.